Travel Update

 This is a great way to experience the different cultures and flavours of the Nordics.
 Visit a top travel destination, Iceland, and go off the beaten path in Greenland.
 You’ll definitely have bragging rights for exploring this part of the world.

-Visit the happiest and safest countries in the world in 2023
+Visit the happiest and safest countries in the world

 colourful houses and blue skye at Nyhavn in Copenhagen, Denmark

-Nordic destinations: what you need to know
+What you need to know about the Nordics

 What is the difference between Scandinavian and Nordic?